-Our discussion and analysis of the Sugar Grove Township, Illinois' financial performance provides an overview of the Township's financial activities for the fiscal year ended March 31, 2019.
-Please read it in conjunction with the financial statements which begin on page 10.
+Our discussion and analysis of the Sugar Grove Township, Illinois' financial performance provides an overview of the Township's financial activities for the fiscal year ended March 31, 2021.
+Please read it in conjunction with the financial statements.

 FINANCIAL HIGHLIGHTS